 - Certain Medications: Some medications, such as penicillin, tetracycline, and other antibiotics, may cause allergic reactions to some dogs.
 The result may be an outbreak of hives on the body.

-- Vaccines: Some dogs may also have allergic reactions to some vaccines.
+- Vaccines: Some dogs may also have allergic reactions to some vaccines, such as rabies shots.
 If your dog has a history of allergies to some vaccines, be sure to let your vet know.

 - Food Allergies: Sometimes, a dog may be allergic to certain food items and as a result develop hives.